History of EMS Operations

 On October 21, 2010 the Fire Department accepted delivery of a 2010 "Traumahawk" Life Support Ambulance built on a 2009 Chevy C-4500 chassis.
 The unit was manufactured by American Emergency Vehicles located in West Jefferson, North Carolina.

 The ambulance is staffed with 2 firefighters who are licensed by the State of Missouri as Paramedics.
-No new staff was hired to staff the ambulance; this was part of the restructuring of the department where existing personnel were reassigned to the ambulance.
+No new staff was hired to staff the ambulance; this was part of the restructuring of the department where existing personnel was reassigned to the ambulance.
 The City adopted the practice to hire only firefighters who also are licensed as Paramedics.
 The Olivette Fire Department, at the time, was the only fire department in St. Louis County to be 100% staffed with licensed Paramedics from the Chief to the newest employee.